What’s the Story Behind Cinco de Mayo?

 After an entire day of battle that saw 2000 Mexican soldiers take 500 enemy lives against only 100 casualties, France retreated.
 That May 5, Mexico had proven itself to be a formidable and durable opponent.
 (The victory would be short-lived, as the French would eventually conquer Mexico City.
 In 1866, Mexican and U.S. forces were able to drive them out.)

 To celebrate, Juárez declared May 5, or Cinco de Mayo, to be a national holiday.
-Puebla began acknowledging the date, with recognition spreading throughout Mexico and in the Latino population of California, which celebrated victory over the same kind of oppressive regime facing minorities in Civil War-era America.
+Puebla began acknowledging the date, with recognition spreading throughout Mexico and among the Latino population of California, which celebrated victory over the same kind of oppressive regime facing minorities in Civil War-era America.
 In fact, University of California at Los Angeles professor David Hayes-Bautista cites his research into newspapers of the era as evidence that Cinco de Mayo really took off in the U.S. due to the parallels between the Confederacy and the monarchy Napoleon III had planned to install.

 Cinco de Mayo gained greater visibility in the U.S. in the middle part of the 20th century, thanks to the Good Neighbor Policy, a political movement promoted by Franklin Roosevelt beginning in 1933, which encouraged friendly relations between countries.